← All posts

 Heating, cooling, and utility bills

-• LIEAP (one-time annual heating payment) and the Crisis Intervention Program (CIP) for heating or cooling emergencies, through Wake County DSS.
-Seniors 60+ and disabled adults get a priority sign-up window.
+• LIEAP (one-time annual heating payment) and the Crisis Intervention Program (CIP) for heating or cooling emergencies, through Wake County HHS Energy Program: 919-212-7000, epass.nc.gov, or SS.Energy@wake.gov.
+Seniors 60+ and disabled adults get a priority sign-up window (typically opening in December).

 Medicare, Medicaid, and prescriptions

-• Medicare Savings Programs and Extra Help / Low-Income Subsidy: apply through DSS or SHIIP.
+• Medicare Savings Programs and Extra Help / Low-Income Subsidy: apply through Wake County HHS or ask SHIIP.

 Home repairs and safety